8) Provisions (other than employee benefits)

 15) Income taxes

-I ncome tax expense comprises current tax and deferred tax.
-It is recognised in profit or loss except to the extent that it relates to a business combination, or items recognised directly in equity or in other comprehensive income.
+Income tax expense comprises current tax and deferred tax.
+It is recognized in profit or loss except to the extent that it relates to a business combination, or items recognized directly in equity or in other comprehensive income.

 Current tax